vitessio/website/content/en/docs/user-guides/vtexplain.md

 # Introduction

-This document explains how to learn more about the way Vitess executes a particular SQL statement, use the [VTexplain tool](../reference/vtexplain).
+This document explains how to learn more about the way Vitess executes a particular SQL statement using the [VTexplain tool](../reference/vtexplain).
 This tool works similarly to the MySQL `EXPLAIN` statement.

 ## Prerequisites